 Fewer than one out of four Americans meet the Physical Activity Guidelines for both aerobic exercise and muscle-strengthening established by the U.S. Department of Health and Human Services.
 Maybe you would love to designate thirty minutes to an hour each day for exercise, but you have enough trouble finding time to finish your errands and fulfill obligations.
 You don’t have to knock out all of your minutes in a single session, however.
 According to the 2nd edition of Physical Activity Guidelines for Americans, you can count any bit of physical activity towards your daily and weekly totals.

-What are the 2018 physical activity guidelines for adults?
+What are the current physical activity guidelines for adults?

 The U.S. Department of Health and Human Services recently released a 2nd edition of the Physical Activity Guidelines for Americans.
 Here’s a breakdown of different activity levels for adults according to the update.